fdeblasio/pokeemerald-expansion/notes.md

     - Set OW_PC_HEAL to GEN_LATEST
 - Add relearning moves to PC?
 - More save space editing
-    - Medicine Pocket?
-    - See if it's possible to give item PC and decoration PC have more room
+    - See if it's possible to give the item PC and decoration PC more room
 - PokeNav:
     - Use layouts instead of maps to get more accurate nearby function?
 (Mainly useful for Gym Leaders in towns)
     - Give trainers more accurate locations